Robert H. Sheinberg, D.P.M., F.A.C.F.A.S., D.A.B.F.A.S.

 Postop bilateral calcaneal spur resection.

-Postop x-ray after spur resection with reattachment of Achilles with G2 anchor.
+Postop x-ray after spur resection with reattachment of Achilles with the G2 anchor.

 Intraop Pics of Posterior Achilles Spur Excision and Reattachment of Achilles Tendon